-Figure 1 shows the quarterly Gross Value Added (GVA) estimates at current basic prices for the first quarter of 2017 to the first quarter of 2021.
+Figure 1 shows the quarterly Gross Value Added (GVA) estimates at current basic prices for the first quarter of 2017 to the second quarter of 2021.
 It is observed that during the period 2017 to 2019, the quarterly data follow the same pattern every year.
 Production is relatively low in the first quarter; it increases gradually in the two subsequent quarters to peak in the last quarter before declining in the first quarter of the following year.
 This pattern clearly indicates seasonality in the data.
 Thus, in 2019, GVA at current basic prices which stood at R102,419 million in the first quarter, increased to R108,180 million in the second quarter, R109,360 million in the third quarter to peak at R117,568 million in the fourth quarter.
 In the first quarter of 2020, GVA declined to R102,444 million.
-Due to the impact of COVID-19 pandemic, it further declined in the second quarter of 2020 to reach R73,046 million.
+As a result of COVID-19 pandemic, it further declined in the second quarter of 2020 to reach R73,046 million.
 It then increased to R96,533 million and R107,287 million in the third and fourth quarter of 2020 respectively.
+In the first and second quarter of 2021, GVA declined to R94,926 million and R87,975 million respectively due to the impact of the second lockdown.